VAWG Strategy

 Organisations need solutions they can deploy NOW - not in two years’ time

-Internal build are too slow and politically risky
+Internal builds are too slow and politically risky

 imabi already exists, is live, and aligns with policy language